inaccessible (non-handicapped) bathroom

 If you happen to have wheels on your butt* the difference between accessible and Accessible is pretty obvious.

 I should know; I’ve been playing the wheelchair card for more than a year.
 I’m getting very very good with Spiffy the wheelchair–I can pop wheelies and climb low curbs, and I spin a mean 360-in-place.
-Even so, every single day that I go outside my safe little house-coccoon, I must learn at least one new trick to manage the space I’m in.
+Even so, every single day that I go outside my safe little house-cocoon, I must learn at least one new trick to manage the space I’m in.

 On Friday night, Sept.
 16, 2016, I fractured my left femur just above Elmo, my replacement knee.
 I lived in a wheelchair, facing hip-high amputation of my left leg, for about two years while I fought health care bureaucracy, cost-conscious HMOs, and myself to figure out a way to walk again.
 (Spoiler alert: Elmo won!)